ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 iPhone + ARKit + Cardboard project can be found here: https://github.com/andrewnakas/ARKit-Cardboard-VR/blob/master/README.md

 Fast Travel Games also experimented with ARCore and GearVR.
-They put some serious thought in solving many of the little issues. https://community.arm.com/graphics/b/blog/posts/achieving-console-like-experiences-on-mobile-vr-with-apex-construct
+They put some serious thought in solving many of the little issues but the code they use seems not to be public. https://community.arm.com/graphics/b/blog/posts/achieving-console-like-experiences-on-mobile-vr-with-apex-construct

 Using Google Tango: